Click on the below links for more voting information.

 The supervisors of the checklist, or the town or city clerk, shall accept from the applicant any one of the following as proof of citizenship: the applicant's birth certificate, a passport, naturalization papers if the applicant is a naturalized citizen, a citizenship affidavit, or any other reasonable documentation which indicates the applicant is a United States citizen.

 Any reasonable documentation indicating the applicant is 18 years of age or older.

-Any reasonable documentation which indicates that the applicant has a domicile and intends to maintain a domicile, as defined State of New hampshire RSA's, in the town, city or ward in which he or she desires to vote, or if the applicant does not have reasonable documentation in his or her possession at the place and time of voter registration, an affidavit may be completed.
+Any reasonable documentation which indicates that the applicant has a domicile and intends to maintain a domicile, as defined in State of New Hampshire RSA's, in the town, city or ward in which he or she desires to vote, or if the applicant does not have reasonable documentation in his or her possession at the place and time of voter registration, an affidavit may be completed.

 No post office box addresses or business addresses are accepted.

 - If you meet the state's voter requirements and qualifications and are unable to register in person because of physical disability, military service, or because of temporary absence, you may register by mail.
 You should request an Absentee Registration Affidavit and a Voter Registration Card from the City Clerk.
 The Absentee Registration Affidavit must be witnessed and then both the affidavit and the voter registration card are to be returned to the City Clerk.

 - Municipal Election - November 5, 2013

 - The filing period for the Municipal Election will begin Monday August 26, 2013 at 8:00 a.m. and will end Monday September 16, 2013 at 6:00 p.m.